-As part of its overall risk management, the Group uses currency swaps, profit rate swaps, forward foreign exchange and forward commodity contracts (within accepted Shari'a products) to manage exposures and emerging risks resulting from changes in yields, foreign currencies and, equity risks.
-The Group actively uses collateral to reduce its credit risks.
+As part of its overall risk management, the Group uses currency swaps, profit rate swaps, forward foreign exchange and forward commodity contracts and other derivative instruments to manage exposures and emerging risks resulting from changes in yields, foreign currencies ,and equity risks.
+Moreover, the Group actively uses collateral to reduce its credit risks.